A Look Inside: Understanding What Education is Offered in Prisons

 English, maths and digital skills education

-English, maths and digital skills are essential skills needed to find employment upon release and be successfully rehabilitated.
-These skills are the fundamental pillars of our education offer, and we are dedicated to ensure all learners are equipped with the qualifications needed to be successful upon release.
+These skills are the fundamental pillars of our education offer, and we’re dedicated to ensuring all learners are equipped with the qualifications needed to be successful upon release.

-However, many individuals who end up in prison have low abilities in these areas which can make it difficult to find employment opportunities without turning to crime.
+However, many individuals who end up in prison have low abilities in these areas, which can make it difficult to find employment opportunities without turning to crime.

-By improving their confidence and ability in English, maths, and essential digital skills, we help learners close their skills gaps so they can find and retain work that keep them from re-offending post release.
+By improving their confidence and ability in English, maths, and essential digital skills, we help learners close their skills gaps so they can find and retain work that keep them from re-offending post-release.

 Vocational training